 The Subscriber: Unsubscribe action will remove users from your GetResponse list.

 This action only has two additional settings, both of which are required.
 You’ll need to select the GetResponse list from which you want to allow users to unsubscribe, and select the email field from your form.

 Conditional logic allows you to set rules to automatically make changes to your form based on users’ input or selections.

 For example, you could use conditional logic to allow users to choose if they’d like to be added to your GetResponse mailing list.

 That’s it!
-You can now automatically add new subscribers to your GetResponse lists when new form entries are submitted.
+You can now automatically add new subscribers to your GetResponse lists when users submit your forms.